As student debt becomes a cultural touchstone, brands look to profit

 The game doesn’t require users to spend money, but it has been criticized for some of its business practices.
 A CNBC report showed that to win the top prize, some users are investing tens of thousands of their own dollars.

-Oliver acknowledged that Givling “seems very scammy” but noted that it has also created a community where people can rally around a shared burden.
+Oliver acknowledged that Givling “seems very scammy” but noted that it has also created a community in which people can rally around a shared burden.
 She said she and her family play it almost daily, and says she has spent only $10 using it.

 The app gives her hope that she’ll be able to climb out of debt, she added.